 This post includes affiliate links and I will earn a commission if you make a purchase using them.
-I would truly appreciate your support by using the links as this helps with the blog site maintenance.
+Thank you so much for your continued support!

-The 4th color to the far right is Behr Drizzle and added the perfect cool tone against the warmer gray colors.
-Lastly, we were able to paint the 5th color, Behr Moroccan Spice, which added a warm pop of brown to complete the look.
+Behr Drizzle added the perfect cool tone against the warmer gray shades and Behr Moroccan Spice added the perfect warm pop of brown to complete the look.

-We managed to maintain the clean, crisp look of the room while also adding more character.
-I’d love to know what you guys think about our latest accent wall?
-Is this something you would ever consider for a space in your own home?
-I know this may be too bold for some, but remember friends, it’s only paint after all and can easily be changed with the stroke of a brush.
+We managed to maintain the clean, crisp look of our home office while also adding character and dimension to the room.
+Is a color block accent wall something you’d ever consider for a space in your own home?
+If you’re a color block fan, be sure to check out our Master Bedroom Color Block Wall as well.
+I know this may be too bold for some, but remember, paint can easily be changed with the stroke of a brush!
+Until next time friends!